 If you’re looking for more you’ll also enjoy the other benefits, like:

-- Read Dot Aiming System ensures you can lock onto a smaller targets like a flag.
+- Red Dot Aiming System ensures you can lock onto a smaller target like a flag.

 - You can decide how you’re alerted once you lock onto a target – you can either get a vibration, audio or set it to silent mode.

-- Only measures distance so it’s good for all tournaments and follows all rules set up by USGA.
+- It only measures distance, so it’s good for all tournaments and follows all rules set up by USGA.

 Callaway 300 Pro